Frequently asked questions.

 Sometimes this is true.

-For some folks talking about the issues that bring them into therapy feels freeing and validating, these folks might feel better right away and not experience a drop in their mood.
-But, for other folks, opening up about challenging things can feel heavy.
+But, for other folks, opening up about things you’ve been avoiding and the challenging parts of life can feel heavy.
 Your therapist is there to help you through this entire process, especially the effects of therapy.
 We encourage you to share this experience with your therapist, that’s what they are there for.

 You don’t have to do this alone.